SnowyMouse/chimera/README.md

 ### Will Chimera run on my system?
 Short answer: If your PC is semi-recent and uses Windows 10, it'll work.
 Note that, while Chimera isn't too taxing, especially on modern systems, it can make Halo harder to run if you're on extremely ancient hardware.
-We do not test Chimera on Windows XP, Windows Vista, Windows 7, or Windows 8(.1), but it will *probably* run on them, too.

 Long answer: There are the requirements:

-- OS (if on Windows): Windows 10 or newer (Windows XP may work, but it is untested)
+- OS (if on Windows): Windows 10 or newer, or
-- Wine (if on Linux): Wine 4.0 or newer\*
+Windows XP and newer if using the dedicated Windows XP release.

-\*We test on the latest wine-staging 5.0 version, but 4.0 should work.
+- Wine (if on Linux): Wine 4.0 or newer

 If your PC does not at least meet the above requirements, Chimera may fail to run properly due to the underlying API being older.